unoplatform/uno.extensions/doc/Overview/Mvux/Tutorials/HowTo-SimpleFeed.md

     }
     ```

-    We're using a [record](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record) for the `WeatherInfo` type, as records are designed to be immutable, to ensure purity of objects, as well as other features.
+    We're using a [record](https://learn.microsoft.com/dotnet/csharp/language-reference/builtin-types/record) for the `WeatherInfo` type, as records are designed to be immutable, to ensure purity of objects, as well as other features.

 1. Create a class named *WeatherModel.cs* replacing its content with the following:

-    ```c#
+    ```csharp
     public partial record WeatherModel(IWeatherService WeatherService)
     {
         public IFeed<WeatherInfo> CurrentWeather => Feed.Async(WeatherService.GetCurrentWeatherAsync);